Skip to content

 functions:

 You can add as many functions to the list as you like.
-The function name can be picked freely and doesn't have to match the name of your Python method (although it is recommended that it does).
-The name will be used to identify the Function in you CIM Database Cloud instance.
+The function name can be chosen freely and doesn't have to match the name of your Python method (although it is recommended that it does).
+The name will be used to identify the Function in your CIM Database Cloud instance.
 The entrypoint needs to be the import path of your Python function.

 Dependencies